Skip to content

 How to Avoid a Right-to-Work Fine: A Practical Checklist for UK Employers

-A Right-to-Work civil penalty can arrive without warning and cost up to £45,000 per worker — up to £60,000 for a repeat breach.
-But it is entirely preventable with a consistent process.
-Here is a practical five-step checklist to protect your business from the most common compliance failures.
+A Right-to-Work civil penalty can arrive without warning and cost up to £45,000 per worker, rising to £60,000 for a repeat breach.
+A consistent process prevents it entirely.
+Here is a five-step checklist to close the most common compliance gaps.

 Step 1: Check before day one — not after